CSES - Coin Combinations I

 Author: Michael Cao

-To solve this problem, let equal the number of ways to achieve the sum of values, .
+Let equal the number of ways to achieve the sum of values, .
 Then, for some weight , let's try to use each coin.
 For , we'll transition from for all , where defines the value of the -th coin.

-So, the transitions are:
+So, the transition is

 C++